ACCLAIM FOR OUR STUDENTS PAST AND PRESENT

 Kathleen Kraft’s chapbook Fairview Road is forthcoming from Finishing Line Press.
 Her poems have appeared or are forthcoming in Gargoyle, Stickman Review, YogaCity NYC, Anderbo.com, Willows Wept Review, Prose-Poems.com, Five Points, Fox Cry Review, REAL: Regarding Arts and Letters, Girls Write Now 2013 New Worlds Anthology, Drash: A Northwest Mosaic, The Madison Review, Pirene’s Fountain, The Prose Poem Project, Mason’s Road and Foundling Review.
 Her prose appears in The Satirist.
 Her poem “Flying After Your Death” was nominated for the Sundress Best of Net Anthology 2010.
 Her poem “Fairview Road” was published in Willows Wept Review and was nominated for the 2012 Pushcart Prize.
 She was one of 50 finalists in fiction and poetry chosen for a Summer Literary Seminars fellowship (2011).
 Kathleen is a student in the Advanced Poetry Class.

-Peter Krass’s poems have appeared in Atlantic Review, New Verse News and The Commonline Journal.
+Peter Krass has two poems at The American Journal of Poetry (2017).
+His poems have also appeared in Atlantic Review, New Verse News and The Commonline Journal.
 His poem “All Dressed in Green,” published in the Summer 2010 issue of Rattle, was awarded a Special Mention in the 2012 Pushcart Prize anthology.
 Peter teaches Level II and Online Level II.

 The Pennsylvania Council for the Arts awarded a $5,000 writing grant to Barbara Kriegsman while she was a student in the Master Class.
 Her story “Without an Echo” won the 2000 Fiction Award from citypaper.